cifkao/nopdb/README.rst

   * **execute arbitrary code**, including modifying local variables
   * **enter an interactive debugger** like `pdb`

+NoPdb is also a convenient tool for inspecting **machine learning model internals**.
+For example, `this notebook <https://colab.research.google.com/github/cifkao/nopdb/blob/main/docs/pytorch_tutorial.ipynb>`_ shows how to use it to visualize Transformer attention in PyTorch.

 NoPdb should run at least under CPython and PyPy.
 Most features should work under any implementation as long as it has :code:`sys.settrace()`.